Broken Hips and Pelvis

 You will also need to show that the person you claim was at fault caused the accident.
 This may also mean proving that your actions did not primarily cause the accident.
 It is possible to be found partially at fault and still recover some damages, though.
 The defendant may claim contributory negligence, meaning that your actions aided in causing the accident.
 If the court agrees, the amount you can recover will be reduced by your degree of fault.

 Contact a Thunder Bay Lawyer

-If you have suffered a broken hip or broken pelvis as a result of an accident, do not attempt to negotiate with the insurance company alone.
-The experienced lawyers at Preszler Injury Lawyers will help you fight for the compensation you need to pay your bills and get back on your feet.
+Preszler Injury Lawyers may be able to help you fight for the compensation you need to pay your bills and get back on your feet.
 Contact us today to schedule a consultation.